paulsalinas/Fleks/README.md

 5. Swift 2.2
 6. ReactiveCocoa for some FRP goodness (still a noob and learning)
 7. MVVM to avoid Fat Controllers
-8. Quick and Nimbe for some unit tests
+8. Quick and Nimble for some unit tests

 ## Build, Run, and Use
 1. open Fleks.xcworkspace